 As a business owner contemplating a new hire, you may be wondering which way to go – with an employee or an independent contractor.
 While both may offer the skills and services you need, when it comes to your tax obligations, there are substantial differences between the two.
-Understanding these differences can prevent unexpected costs and help you fulfill your tax duties.
+Understanding these differences helps prevent unexpected costs and ensures you meet your tax duties.

 Here’s what business owners need to consider when choosing between hiring employees or independent contractors: